unthingable/monster-jam/docs/README.md

 ## User controls

-A bank of 8 user controls available for general global mapping, controlled by the touch strips.
+A bank of 64 user controls available for general global mapping, controlled by the touch strips.

 User controls are accessible in two ways:

 * Momentarily, by holding **MACRO**
 * In **CONTROL** mode, press **CONTROL+MACRO** to switch user controls on and off

+The 64 controls are grouped in 8 pages.
+To select a page, hold **MACRO** and use the track buttons.

 # Preferences